kevinw0123/Face-Morph/README.md

 # Face-Morph
-Cross dissolving pictures of faces using control points, mesh warping, and Delaunay triangulation
+Cross dissolving pictures of faces using control points, mesh warping, and Delaunay triangulation in Matlab.
+This outputs a video.

-the project.avi file is an example of the face morphing transitions using Fast and Furious characters
+The project.avi file is an example of the face morphing transitions using Fast and Furious characters